paninski-lab/yass-examples/profiling/README.md

 ```

 Where STEP is `preprocess`, `detect`, `cluster`, `templates`, `decovolution`
-(profile one step in the pipeline line by line).
-You need to run
-previous steps to generate the results. `pipeline` is also valid, it runs
-the complete pipeline.
+(profile one step in the pipeline line by line). `pipeline` is also valid, it runs the complete pipeline.

-Run any of the scripts with the `--help` option to see options available.
+Run any of the scripts with the `--help` option to see more details.

 Plot results: